-- This is your “Snapshot”.
+- Trading Portfolio.
+This is your “Snapshot”.
 It has your current portfolio value, percentage return, cash balance, and available buying power.
-It also rotates with a “Market Snapshot” showing charts of the current market performance for the day.
+Click “View Portfolio” to access your current holdings.

-- Below your watchlist, you can find current market news and the day’s top gainers and losers in the markets.
+- Market Snapshot.
+You can find current market news and the day’s top gainers and losers in the markets.
 If you are not sure what to buy to start with, this can be a great place to get trading ideas.

 Viewing Class Rules